Everyone wants good skin, and I am no exception.

 - Get Psyched: PsychSoc’s awesome newsletter!

-- HASS overview on 2nd major/minor: better than NTU’s overview
+- HASS overview on 2nd major/minors: better than NTU’s overview

 - URECA Proceedings: compilation of selected articles from URECA across the years.
 Good to get an idea of what you’re signing up for.